The coconut palm tree

 The leaflet presents as coming flat out of the stem.
 In other words horizontally.
 There is no twist or ruffle look to them but will begin to droop as they get older.
 There is no crownshaft.

 The new leaves appear from the very top and center of the tree.
-The flower bracts will present as pods in amongst the leaves.
+The flower bracts will present as pods in among the leaves.

 There are flowers of both sexes on the same tree.
 They are more branching and are a pale to bright yellow color.
 The pollinated flowers will begin to produce the fruit we all know and love.